Over 1381 apprenticeship commencements since 2007

 • attend all Contract of Training sign-ups of students to ensure the best interests of the students are being met; and

-• liaise with students / families / employers should problems arise during the school-based apprentice period.
+• liaise with students / families / employers should problems arise during the school based apprentice period.

 Success Rate

-Since the College’s opening in 2007, St Patrick’s Technical College has been successful in the commencements of more than 1381 apprenticeships while students are still enrolled.
+Since the College’s opening in 2007, St Patrick’s Technical College has been successful in the commencements of more than 1406 apprenticeships while students are still enrolled.
 This represents two-thirds of students being employed in an apprenticeship by the time they leave the College.

 Although an apprenticeship cannot be guaranteed, every effort is made to maximise apprenticeship opportunities for College students.